Pauline Delpech

 Pauline Delpech is a writer and a French actress who was born in 1981.
+She is also active in local politics and has served as a councillor in the 17th arrondissement of Paris since 2014.

 Biography

 Her real name is Pauline Bidegaray; she took her stage name from her stepfather, singer Michel Delpech.
+She later described having a close bond with Delpech and said she regarded him as her real father.